Beanie Sigel: Legal issues

 In 2002, Sigel was arrested and charged with a federal weapons charge in West Philadelphia.
 He would later serve a year in federal prison.

 Sigel was arrested in January 2003 after allegedly punching a 53-year-old man in the face, fracturing his eye socket.
 On July 3, 2003, Sigel turned himself in to Philadelphia police and was charged with attempted murder after allegedly firing six shots from a 9 mm handgun at a club door, injuring two people.
 He was also charged with aggravated assault, simple assault and possession of a criminal instrument.
 His first trial ended in a hung jury.
 A second trial resulted in a not-guilty verdict.

 In 2004, Sigel was convicted of federal weapons charges and sentenced to one year and one day in federal prison.

 Sigel was shot multiple times during a robbery in Philadelphia on May 25, 2006.
 He was able to flee the scene and drive himself to a local hospital.
-This was one month after being released from prison after serving a brief stint for child support charges.
+One month prior to this incident, Sigel was released from prison after serving a brief stint for child support charges.

 On August 15, 2009, Sigel was arrested on a drug possession charge while traveling to a concert in New Jersey.
 He was found in possession of nearly 50 g of marijuana in his vehicle.

 Sigel was charged in 2010 with three counts of failing to file tax returns on income of over $1 million between 2003 and 2005.
 He pled guilty to the charges and was sentenced to 25 months in prison.

 On August 29, 2012, two weeks before reporting to prison, Sigel was arrested again in Philadelphia on drug, weapons, and conspiracy charges after being pulled over by police.
 Officers found a fully loaded .38-caliber Smith & Wesson handgun inside the vehicle, as well as $4,500 in cash, an unlabeled bottle of codeine cough syrup, and various pills.
 Sigel began his 24-month sentence for failing to file tax returns at the Federal Detention Center, Philadelphia on September 12, 2012.
 Additionally, he was sentenced six to 23 months in county jail for illegal possession of prescription drugs, to be served concurrently with his federal sentence.

 On August 14, 2014, Sigel was released from Federal Correctional Institution, Schuylkill and was reported to be serving out the rest of his sentence in a halfway house in Philadelphia.
 Sigel was wounded in a drive-by shooting outside his Pleasantville, New Jersey home on December 5, 2014.
 He was rushed to the hospital where he had a lung removed due to complications during surgery.
 According to police, Sigel was not the intended victim.